-If you enjoy your java in moderation, your love affair with coffee may not be a bad thing, but the stuff you add to it can be.
+If you enjoy your java in moderation, your love affair with coffee may not be a bad thing.
+However the stuff you add to it can be.
 Coffee is a must-have for many people and if you'd rather not drink it black, there are healthier alternatives that won't sacrifice taste.
 Below are the four worst coffee add-ins plus cleaner alternatives that will enhance your coffee's natural flavor.

 Non-dairy creamers are the worst things to add to your coffee because the top ingredients are often corn syrup solids and partially hydrogenated vegetable oils, which mimic the creamy texture of half and half.
 Corn syrup means sugar and empty calories, while hydrogenated oils are trans fats that have been linked to heart disease and diabetes.
 Try adding regular low-fat or skim milk or almond milk for a healthy natural creamer.